 - Larvae webbing: Clothing moth larvae will create webbing along the corners of packages or on the product inside, whereas carpet beetles do not create any webbing.

-- Larvae molting: Clothing moth larvae do not leave noticeable shed skins, whereas carpet beetle larvae leave behind brown, shell-like, bristly-looking cast skins as they molt.
+- Larvae molting: Clothing moth larvae do not leave noticeable shed skins, whereas carpet beetle larvae leave behind brown, shell-like, bristly-looking cast skins during molting.

 Within your home, a common sign of a carpet beetle infestation is seeing their (adult) presence on your windowsills in the spring.
 Clothing moths, on the other hand, will always hide.
 They are shy and prefer the dark.